harshavijay85/Image-Compare/README.md

 The app will read the .csv file and perform the above mentioned tasks for N number of pairs mentioned in the .csv file.
 # What you'll need
 - Python (2.X or 3.X)
-- Favorite IDE (Pycharm, Anaconda or intelliJ)
+- Favorite IDE (Pycharm, Anaconda or intelliJ).
+Not a must.
+Still can get the work done using cmd.
 - Access to Git repo https://github.com/harshavijay85/Image-Compare/ (In this case the repo is open to public)
 - Git or Bitbucket account for yourself and clone the above mentioned repo to yourself.